Pharmaceutical Industry at a Glance Nationalities of companies generating the top pharmaceutical products in terms of global sales Trends in 2018

 Finally, Figure 7 shows the number of products by nationality of the main sales companies.
 The nationality of the main sales company here refers to the nationality of the company with the largest sales when multiple companies are selling a single product in IQVIA's data.
 As with the nationality of the company that created the product, the United States (50 products) had a particularly large number of products; the United Kingdom (12 products), with an increase of one product since 2017, was in second place, and Switzerland (11 products), with a decrease of one product, was in third place.
 Japan was in fourth place with 6 items, down one item from 2017.
 As for the other countries, Germany, Denmark, France, Belgium, Ireland, and Israel remained unchanged.
 On the other hand, Australia and Canada newly entered the list with one item each.

-In 2018, there are 10 drugs of Japanese origin, but the number of drugs marketed by the main distributor of Japanese nationality is only 6.
+In 2018, there are 10 drugs of Japanese origin, but the number of drugs marketed by the main distributor of Japanese nationality is low at six.
 Of these, four were in-house origin products and the remaining two were of U.S. origin (one each from product in-licensing and corporate acquisitions).
 On the other hand, the remaining six Japanese-origin drugs were mainly marketed by U.S. companies (two products) or European companies (four products).
 As in previous surveys 2) - 6), many Japanese-origin drugs still depend on foreign companies for their overseas sales.

 -